 Canine Cognitive Dysfunction (CCD) is a disease prevalent in dogs that exhibit symptoms of dementia or Alzheimer’s disease shown in humans.
 CCD creates pathological changes in the brain that slow the mental functioning of dogs resulting in loss of memory, motor function, and learned behaviors from training early in life.
 In the dog’s brain, the protein beta-amyloid accumulates, creating protein deposits called plaques.
 As the dog ages, nerve cells die, and cerebrospinal fluid fills the empty space left by the dead nerve cells.
 Canine cognitive dysfunction takes effect in older dogs, mostly after 10 years of age.
 Although there is no known cause of CCD, genetic factors have been shown to contribute to the occurrence of this disease. … Wikipedia

-Click the links below for more information about Dog Dementia and for options to help your dog manage the symptoms and live a longer, healthier life.
+Click the links below for more information about Dog Dementia and for options to help your senior dog manage the symptoms and live a longer, healthier life.

 - Symptoms of Dog Dementia

 - Herbs and Supplements That May Reverse Symptoms of Dog Dementia

 - Resources and Help

 Is there life after a diagnosis of Dog Dementia?
 There certainly is and Murphy is proof of that fact.
 At 16-1/2 years old, Murphy is happy and thriving 16 months after his symptoms started.